scalero-logo

 1. It’s easy to get started with MJML

-The idea of having to learn a new markup language may seem somewhat intimidating or at least time-consuming, especially for those who have never tried their hand at coding, but MJML is extremely easy to learn.
+The idea of learning a new markup language may seem somewhat intimidating or at least time-consuming, especially for those who have never tried coding, but MJML is extremely easy to learn.
 In fact, it’s so easy that you can likely pick it up in under an hour as a total beginner or in even less time if you’re already familiar with HTML.
 This is because MJML uses very simple syntax and the documentation isn’t overly technical, making it straightforward for those who just want to start coding their first email right away.
 For example, if you want to create a button in MJML, you would use the component <mj-button>, specify your text, fonts, and colors with some inline CSS, if necessary, and you’re done.
 You can even generate social media icons for the most popular platforms when you use the <mj-social> and <mj-social-element> components.
 If you’re interested in a step-by-step tutorial on building a complete email in MJML, check out one of our previous blog posts.

 2. Saves time